A reminder to all teams, parents, and spectators –

 Size 4 2011-2014 (U12 – U9)

 Substitutions shall be unlimited, but made only at the following times:

 Teams playing in Tournament Format competition:

-b) An injured player may be substituted for at the discretion of the referee.
-If a substitution is made for the injured player, the opposing team may also make one substitution (with the referee’s acknowledgement).
+An injured player may be substituted for at the discretion of the referee.
+If a substitution is made for the injured player, the opposing team may also make one substitution (with the referee’s acknowledgment).

 Under no circumstances may substitutions be made (1) on corner kicks or (2) after the game has ended in a tie and FIFA penalty kicks will be required to determine a winner